renerocksai/sublimeless_zk/README.md

 You can also use the View > Switch Theme... menu to select a different theme.

-You can read moree on defining your own themes in [Customizing Themes](#customizing-themes).
+You can read more on defining your own themes in [Customizing Themes](#customizing-themes).

 #### Monokai Color Scheme